ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 Next, try a search of the website.
 If you still need help, then the community forums are the place to go.
 There you will find may friendly users, developers and often, even Michael will chime in.
-There are two primary forums.
-The diydrones.com forum
-`here <https://diydrones.com/forum>`__ and the Arduilot forum `here <https://discuss.ardupilot.org/>`__.
+There are two primary discussion areas located at diydrones.com `here <https://diydrones.com>`__ and the Arduilot forum `here <https://discuss.ardupilot.org/>`__.
 The diydrones forum has existed for years and has a very large community and numerous general topics.
-The ArduPilot forum is newer and is more specific to ArduPilot and its vehicles.
+The ArduPilot forum is more specific to ArduPilot and its vehicles.

 **Reporting Issues:**

-Usually, you can either resolve a question on a forum.
-Sometimes you will discover a bug and can confirm the problem on a forum.
-If you have discovered a bug, use the forums to request it be logged as an official issue.
+You can often resolve a question on a forum.
+Sometimes you will discover a bug and use the forums to request it be logged as an official issue.
 One of the developers will normally be glad to do so.

 If you see a need to change or enhance the documentation, please let us